DragonRidersUnite/dragonridersunite.github.io/_recipes/spritesheet.md

 layout: post
 ---

-When making games, it's common to have a spritesheet–a single image that contains multiple sprites within it that you slice out and display.
+When making games, it's common to have a spritesheet—a single image that contains multiple sprites within it that you slice out and display.
 Maybe it's the running animation of your player or a collection of different terrain types.
 It be be helpful to use spritesheets to group similar images together or reduce the number of files in your game.

 Here's how to work with them in DragonRuby Game Toolkit.